The stuff everyone asks us.

-You can upload photos to your online reports.
-We don’t trace the origins of photos from their metadata.
-We are working on video uploads and hope to have that in place soon.
+You can upload photos or videos to your online reports.
+We don’t trace the origins of photos or videos from their metadata.
+A picture or video can provide some great details to support your tip.

 When you provide a tip to Crime Stoppers you will receive a unique reference code.
 If you want to follow up what has happened with your info, provide something extra, or ask for a reward, you can use this code when you contact us.

 You speak with a Crime Stoppers operator who has been trained to help you.
 You can ask to be contacted by Tasmania Police if you choose.